GoldenHippoMedia/ionic-angular/README.md

+## GH ionic-angular 3.9.4 Fork

+Fork created by Morley.

+In use by ActivatedYou-v1.24-PCI at the time of writing.

+- DEV-3140: Fixes an issue preventing clicking on any non-ionic element before clicking on an ionic-angular first after page load

 ## Ionic Framework

 The official npm package for [Ionic](https://ionicframework.com/), complete with pre-built ES5 bundles, TypeScript definitions, Sass files, CommonJS ES5 files, and more.